MauraSlavin/financeslaravel/README.md

     pairs of transactions (same name) only have one button for both to run (can be more than 2)</li>
     <li>Color pairs of transactions the same color</li>
     <li>Color "Pending" and "Completed" differently</li>
+    <li>Reminder to DO the transaction (see column doTran in monthlies table, show comments w/reminder)</li>
   </ul>
 <p>NOTES:</p>
   <ul>